Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Nozzle Layouts
 ==============

 Use the :py:meth:`.configure_nozzle_layout` method to choose how many tips a pipette will pick up.
-The method's ``style`` parameter accepts special layout constants.
+The method's required ``style`` parameter only accepts special layout constants.
 You must import these constants at the top of your protocol, or you won't be able to configure the pipette for partial tip pickup.

 At minimum, import the API from the ``opentrons`` package::

     from opentrons import protocol_api

-Then when you call ``configure_nozzle_layout`` later in your protocol, you can set a layout like ``style=protocol_api.COLUMN``.
+This import statement lets you configure a layout with a parameter like ``style=protocol_api.COLUMN``.

 For greater convenience, also import the individual layout constants that you plan to use in your protocol::

     from opentrons.protocol_api import COLUMN, ALL

-Then when you call ``configure_nozzle_layout`` later in your protocol, you can use the shorter ``style=COLUMN``.
+This more specific import statement lets you configure a layout with a parameter like ``style=COLUMN``.
+However, you wouldn't be able to set ``style=ROW`` without also importing that constant.

+The examples in the sections below use the shorter style and show the other required parameters of ``configure_nozzle_layout()``.

 Column Layout
 -------------